 as the resulting matrix factorization on the right has the structure of a cone (see~\eqref{mfcone}).
 For polynomial rings in one or two variables, the functor $\Pi^{I_{W}}$ is surjective on odd morphisms (as explained in Sections~\ref{sec:onevariableoddmorphisms} and~\ref{sec:morevariables}).
 Because the higher odd-degree morphism spaces are trivial in this case, every odd morphism between $U (I_{W})$ and $V (I_{W})$ has a degree-$1$ morphism between $U$ and $V$ as a pre-image.
 Hence, we can realize any cone on $U (I_{W})$ and $V (I_{W})$ as an operator-like interface for $R=\mathbb{C}[x]$ and $R=\mathbb{C}[x_{1},x_{2}]$. \end{itemize}

 In this section, we explore the relation between interfaces and fusion functors in more detail.
 We start with a comparison of the spectrum of morphisms for the identity functor and the identity defect, and realize the bulk-interface map in the language of fusion functors.
 Subsequently, we show in Section~\ref{sec:gradedMF} that also the grading of matrix factorizations has an analogue for fusion functors.
-Finally, the Sections~\ref{sec:onevariable} and~\ref{sec:morevariables} discuss concretely the surjectivity of $\Pi^{I_{W}}$ in the case of one variable and for odd morphisms in the case of two variables.
+Finally, Sections~\ref{sec:onevariable} and~\ref{sec:morevariables} discuss concretely the surjectivity of $\Pi^{I_{W}}$ on the space of morphisms in the case of one variable and on the space of odd morphisms in the case of two variables.